GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools-workflow/index.md

 Using this tool you can:

-- Identify the number of pages with a poor experience, need improvements, or a good experience, broken down by mobile and desktop views.
+- Identify the number of pages with a poor experience, that need improvements, or a good experience, broken down by mobile and desktop views.
 - Get granular information on URL performance grouped by status, metric, and URL groups (groups of similar web pages).
-Identify key templates of pages to improve based on the URL groups surfaced (each group contains URLs that provide a similar user experience).
+- Identify key templates of pages to improve based on the URL groups surfaced.
+(Each group contains URLs that provide a similar user experience).
 - Get detailed device-specific reports showing how many URLs are in the different experience buckets for either mobile or desktop.